clojupyter/clojupyter/README.md

 ### status
 Should work for simple stuff in the REPL.
 Doesn't handle errors or any type of complex data from Clojure.
 Also does not handle changing namespaces.
+We'd really like help with this.

 ### collaboration
 If you submit a pull request that ends up getting merged, we will give you commit access.